vraikonen/tiktok-crawler/README.md

   - we cannot access tiktok posts for up to 48 hours after they were created,
   - some query parameters (at least likes and view count) are updated every 10 days.

-This means that it is hard to get a posts from a tiktok in the same way you got it from twitter, and it also means that it is hard to use it in the disaster context as we need to **wait as long as 48 hours after the post is shared to retrieve it**, plus we might not be able to get it based on some query paramters because those will not be updated, even after the post is available for retrieval.
+This means that it is hard to get a posts from a tiktok in the same way you got it from Twitter, and it also means that it is hard to use it in the disaster context as we need to **wait as long as 48 hours after the post is shared to retrieve it**, plus we might not be able to get it based on some query paramters because those will not be updated, even after the post is available for retrieval.

 Now what I think:

   - The idea behind their API is for the API user to get the data based on a usecase as we can query based on almost every object's endpoint that exists in their API.
-Furthermore, I think getting only 100,000 posts and 100,000 comments a day (and 2,000,000 accounts for the user network) is not a huge number, thus I would suggest we create this as a usecase specific, so that we can query based on the needs.
   - The other option is to have a continous crawl of the posts which means that we could set crawler to every day retrieve 100,000 posts from, at least, two days ago.
 Daily, there are 34 million new tiktok videos, with who knows how many comments.

-**Proposed project structure/interface** (currently only videos endpoint implemented in this way):
+**Proposed project structure/interface** (currently only videos and commentts endpoint implemented in this way):

 There are config files for each of the main endpoints (posts,users,followers, following, pinned, liked, reposted, comments,)
   - user defines query criteria and run the script, many query examples will be provided